 A versatile attacker whose leadership and clutch goals made him the beating heart of Sydney FC's most successful era.

-Alex Brosque's football journey was one of adaptation and ultimate homecoming.
-Starting his professional career with Marconi Stallions, his sharp instincts as a forward earned him a move overseas, where he navigated leagues in Belgium, Japan, and the United Arab Emirates.
-In Japan, he notably reinvented himself as a creative midfielder, showcasing a tactical flexibility that would define his career.
-But his legacy was cemented upon his return to Australia with Sydney FC.
-As captain, Brosque was the emotional and technical core of the team, leading them to multiple A-League Championships.
-His game intelligence and ability to deliver in critical moments, often with a crucial goal or assist, transformed him from a skilled player into a club symbol, beloved by fans for his commitment and passion in the sky blue shirt.
+Alex Brosque started his professional career with Marconi Stallions before moving overseas to play in Belgium, Japan, and the United Arab Emirates.
+In Japan, he reinvented himself as a creative midfielder, showcasing tactical flexibility.
+Returning to Australia with Sydney FC, he became captain and the emotional and technical core of the team.
+He led Sydney FC to multiple A-League Championships, delivering crucial goals and assists in critical moments.
+His game intelligence and commitment transformed him into a club symbol, beloved by fans for his passion in the sky blue shirt.

 1981–1996